2010–11 Pittsburgh Penguins season: 2011 Winter Classic

 The Penguins held the 2011 NHL Winter Classic at Heinz Field on January 1 against the Washington Capitals.
 This matchup pitted the two premiere stars of the game against each other, Sidney Crosby and Alexander Ovechkin.
 The Capitals won the contest however 3–1, overcoming a 1–0 Penguins lead in which Evgeni Malkin scored the lone Penguins goal.
 Jordan Staal made a return to the Penguins lineup in the Winter Classic after being held out all of the 2010 contests of the season due to foot and hand injuries.

 Crosby suffered a concussion in an open ice hit in the Winter Classic but remained in the game and took part in the following contest with the Tampa Bay Lightning.
 Against Tampa Bay, however, he was hit again, this time behind the net against the boards and further aggravated his concussion.
-Crosby was held out games from January 7 through the end of the regular season.
+Crosby was held out of games from January 7 through the end of the regular season.